pynvme/pynvme/doc/install.rst

    import nvme as d
    nvme0 = d.Controller(d.Pcie("01:00.0"))

-Below, We will describe more details of installation.
+We will describe more details of installation below.
+You can skip to the next chapter if you have already got the binary *nvme.so*.

 System Requirements
 -------------------